MilkywayCocktail/CSI-python/README.md

 ## How to use this code

-Mainly you need pycsi.py which defines data structures and methodologies.
-Test functions are integrated in tests.py.
+Mainly you need pycsi.py which defines data structures and methodologies.\n Test functions are integrated in tests.py.\n
-In tests.py, all you need to run is function order().
-You can refer to the "menu" defined in the order(), and run the test fuction by its corresponding index.
+In tests.py, all you need to run is function order().\n You can refer to the "menu" defined in the order(), and run the test fuction by its corresponding index.